nod-ai/shark-ui/docs/setup/for_users.md

 Now, specify the existing Shortfin text-to-image server so the SHARK UI knows where to send generation requests:

 1. Open "config/text-to-image.json"
-1. Under `server.origin`, replace `null` with the location of your Shortfin text-to-image server, e.g.:
+1. Under `server.origin`, supply the location of your Shortfin text-to-image server, e.g.:
     - Before:

         ```json